 NYC’s Best Speakeasies You Have to Visit

-If you’re looking for a cool speakeasy, New York City has you covered.
+If you’re looking for a cool speakeasy, New York City is the place to be.
 The city is full of these hideaway bars, peppered throughout various neighborhoods and in some of the most interesting locations.
 Here’s our list of the coolest speakeasies in New York City.

 $$$ | Sweet Escape | Ice Cream and Cocktails